Doctors praise Biden’s ‘test to treat’ covid plan but worry about the details

 Many large pharmacy locations have small walk-in clinics staffed by nurse practitioners and physician assistants — a setup “uniquely positioned” for the test to treat model, said CVS Pharmacy spokesman Matthew Blanchette.
 “We look forward to helping provide expanded access as additional inventory [of antiviral pills] becomes available,” he added.

-Topol said he hopes the program will succeed., “It’s definitely the bold type of move we need," he added.
+Topol said he hopes the program will succeed.
+“It’s definitely the bold type of move we need," he added.
 "This is what we want to have in place to be ready for a surge.”